-Masala Macaroni is an Indian-style elbow pasta stir fry with loads of vegetables.
-It is spicy, vegan, and one of the best dishes to use all the leftover vegetables from the fridge.
-This macaroni pasta recipe is inspired by the Indian Chinese fusion cuisine.
+Masala Macaroni is an Indian-style stir-fry pasta.
+It is spicy, vegan, and one of the ways to use all the leftover vegetables from the fridge.
 Be sure to watch the video!

 The Story of Masala Macaroni

-During the era of the ’90s, while I was growing up masala macaroni was the only pasta my mother used to make.
-And we (me and my brother) use to love it.
+During the era of the ’90s, while I was growing up, masala macaroni was the only pasta my mother used to make.
+And we (me and my brother) used to love it.

-Her version of macaroni pasta was inspired by Indian Chinese Cuisine with a truckload of vegetables (probably her way of sneaking veggies in our diet), a few sauces like green chili and ketchup, spices, and of course the elbow pasta (macaroni).
+Her version of desi macaroni pasta was inspired by Indian Chinese Cuisine, with a truckload of vegetables (probably her way of sneaking veggies into our diet), a few sauces like green chilli and ketchup, spices, and of course, the elbow pasta (macaroni).

-Even to date, it is one of my favorite pasta dishes.
-Actually, I love anything with macaroni – whether it is creamy macaroni salad or spicy stir fry, I have a soft spot in my heart for macaroni pasta.
+Even to date, it is one of my favourite pasta dishes.
+I love anything with macaroni – whether it is creamy macaroni salad or spicy stir fry, I have a soft spot in my heart for macaroni pasta.

-Over the years in India, masala macaroni has become widely popular comfort food.
-It is part of the street food fare, restaurant menu, and is commonly made in many households for breakfast or lunch.
+Over the years in India, masala macaroni has become a widely popular comfort food.
+It is part of the street food fair and restaurant menu and is commonly made for breakfast or lunch in many households.

-Pasta: As the name of the recipe suggests, elbow pasta or macaroni is a key ingredient.
+Pasta: As the recipe’s name suggests, elbow pasta or macaroni is a key ingredient.
 Many versions of masala pasta use penne as well.

-Vegetables: I like to add onion, green peas, carrot, bell peppers, cabbage to my masala pasta.
-Other vegetables like mushrooms, broccoli, baby corn, sweet corn, zucchini can also be added.
+Vegetables: I like to add onion, green peas, carrots, bell peppers, and cabbage to my masala pasta.
+Other vegetables like mushrooms, broccoli, baby corn, sweet corn, and zucchini can also be added.

-Spiciness: The spicy flavor in this masala pasta comes from green chili, green chili sauce, black pepper, and my secret tomato chili sauce.
-You can moderate the quantity of each of these ingredients to suit your tastebuds.
+Spiciness: The spicy flavour in this masala pasta comes from green chilli, green chilli sauce, black pepper, and my secret tomato chilli sauce.

-Fresh Herbs: A mix of green or spring onion and coriander gives the right notes of freshness to this pasta.
+Fresh Herbs: A mix of green or spring onion and coriander gives this pasta the right notes of freshness.

 Other Ingredients: Refined or Vegetable Oil, Garlic, Salt